inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 Introduction
 ------------

-In this chapter you will run InaSAFE in Jakarta to determine the impact of a flood model on Jakarta’s population and buildings.
+In this chapter you will run InaSAFE in Jakarta to determine the impact of a flood model on Jakarta's population and buildings.

 1. :guilabel:`Open` Jakarta_floods.qgs - File/Open Project... ,